 Doctoral Hooding at Commencement Form

 Doctoral students who plan to attend commencement ceremonies have the option of requesting one member of the Graduate Committee Faculty (generally their committee Chair or Co-Chair) to be invited to present the doctoral hood at the graduation ceremony.
-Each doctoral student who applies to graduate will be sent an email to their TAMU email account with the link to the Graduation RSVP system approximately one month prior to graduation for the Fall, Spring and Summer semesters.
+Each doctoral student who applies to graduate and indicates that they will attend the ceremony will be sent an email to their TAMU email account with the link to the Doctoral Hooding Request system approximately one month prior to graduation for the Fall, Spring and Summer semesters.

-The student invites one member of the Graduate Committee Faculty via the website to attend the combined hooding and commencement ceremony.
+The student invites one member of the Graduate Committee Faculty via the Doctoral Hooding Request system to attend the combined hooding and commencement ceremony.
 The faculty member will then receive a notification about the pending request to their TAMU email and have the option to accept or decline the request.
-If the invitation is declined, the student will be permitted to request another faculty member to attend if it is before the listed deadline.
+If the invitation is declined, the student will be permitted to request another faculty member to attend as long as the listed deadline has not passed.

-The GraduationRSVP system will send a confirmation email to the student once they submit their hooding request.
-The GraduationRSVP system will also send confirmation emails to the student, faculty and Graduate and Professional School when a faculty member accepts or declines a hooding request.
+The Doctoral Hooding Request system will send a confirmation email to the student once they submit their hooding request.
+The Doctoral Hooding Request system will also send confirmation emails to the student, faculty and the Graduate and Professional School when a faculty member accepts or declines a hooding request.